 Another good language program that is more intensive but still happens in the morning is The French School’s morning French program.
 This is a different kind of language school.
 You take a tea or coffee in a comfortable and cosy environment and learn French.

 The French School reviews on all review platforms including Demiks, Google, Facebook and other rating platforms are very impressive.
-For example, at the moment of writing this blog post, The French School has a 5 out of 5 star with 112 rating and reviews on Facebook.
-After reading some of the reviews you would realize you will be getting high quality french lessons.
-All students are happy with the services offered by Thomas, the founder and teacher of this school.
+For example, at the moment of writing this article, The French School has 112 reviews on Facebook with 5 out of 5 star rating.
+Reading some of the reviews reassures you with high quality french lessons.
+All previous students are happy with the services offered by Thomas, the founder and teacher of this school.

 The suggested morning classes take 10 or 20 hours per week which is good for learning the language in a shorter period of time.
 We understand that you probably work in the service industry and need to get a good hang of the French language as soon as possible.
 This is why we suggested more intensive language programs.